 The USoft rules engine behaves as a data inference engine.
 If no persons or relations are entered, nothing happens.
 If we only add persons, nothing happens yet.
 Only after persons are entered with the condition that one loves the other, something happens.
 The engine will recognize that there is a person who loves another person, so flowers must be sent.
 This is how this is defined in the definitions.

 The rules engine will “realize” at every data change, that data is being touched.
 Both the moment a person is entered, and the moment that for Abby is told she loves Pieter.
 All actions are seen, hence the name "data inference engine".
-The rules engine builds a network of all the conditions in the rules and checks them at every interaction with data (with a rete-algorithm as it is called).
+The rules engine builds a network of all the conditions in the rules and checks them at every interaction with data.
 Only when all the conditions of the rules are met do the flowers go out the door.

 In USoft Studio, the creator of such a flower-sending rule has made that rule understandable in beautiful English or Dutch and has defined the context around it: persons, love...
 USoft Studio is our solution for describing business rules in natural language.
 Eventually, someone also specified the data model in the USoft Definer and worked out the rules in it.
 To make that rule understandable to the rules engine, he specified it in the form of conditions and actions.
 For example, like:

 "For Persons make sure that Flowers_Sent = done where Persons.loves = Persons.id"